Frequently Asked Questions (FAQs)

 Generally, it is not recommended to drink Spain’s tap water – unless the student’s apartment has a filtering system in use.
 The normal practice is to buy bottled water from supermarkets available in 5 to 6-liter containers and costs less than 1 €.

 Weight is commonly measured in kilograms and grams, while distances are measured by the metric system (i.e. kilometers and meters).
 Moreover, temperatures are stated in degree Celsius.

 Weather / Climate

 The southern part of Spain shows a Mediterranean climate, with very warm summers and mild winters.
-The temperatures in Murcia can reach between 35 and 40 Degrees Celsius in August while seldom fall below 15 degrees during the day in winter.
-Murcia welcomes its students with an average of 320 days of tsunshine per year.
+The temperatures in Murcia can reach between 35 and 40 Degrees Celsius in August, while seldom falling below 15 degrees during the day in winter.
+Murcia welcomes its students with an average of 320 days of sunshine per year.
 To find out more about Murcia’s weather conditions, click here.

 Opening of a Bank Account

 Banks are usually open Monday to Friday from 9am to 2:15pm.

 The procedure for opening a bank account is fairly easy.
 Students can go straight to the bank with their passport and residency card and simply ask to open an account.
 UCAM has a branch of Santander Bank directly on campus.